varunthakkar564/Image-Based-Text-Classification-Using-OCR-/docs.md

 ### Installation

-To install Image2Text Analyzer, follow these steps:
+To install, follow these steps:

-1. Clone the repository: git clone
+1. Clone the repository: git clone https://github.com/varunthakkar564/Image-Based-Text-Classification-Using-OCR-
-2. Navigate to the project directory: cd image2Text-analyzer
+2. Navigate to the project directory: cd Image-Based-Text-Classification-Using-OCR-
 3. Install dependencies: pip install -r requirements.txt

 ### Running the Application

-To run Image2Text Analyzer, execute the following command: streamlit run main.py
+To run, execute the following command: streamlit run main.py

 ## APIs and Interfaces

-The Image2Text Analyzer application exposes the following APIs and interfaces:
+The application exposes the following APIs and interfaces:

 - `extract_text(image)`: Extracts text from an image using Tesseract OCR.
 - `spell_check(text)`: Performs spell-checking on the extracted text.